UoMCS/Perentie/doc/developer_guide.rst

 			# Upade the display to reflect newly loaded data
 			self.update_display()

-In this example, a gtk.Adjustment (gtk-speak for an object containing the data to be displayed in, for example, a progress bar) is retrieved from the decorator and passed to a progress bar.
+In this example, a gtk.Adjustment (gtk-speak for an object containing the progress data to be displayed in, for example, a progress bar) is retrieved from the decorator and passed to a progress bar.

 While in a background thread you can yield (current_progress, max_progress) tuples to indicate your progress through a long-running task.
 Whenever a tuple such as